walexy/zoomguy-copy-01/src/pages/academics.md

     content: Remote learning works best when you engage your students and isn't that the way it should have always been?
 Learn the techniques we use in remote acting classes and acedemics to keep students fully engaged.
-These skills aren't just applicable to to elarning remotely.
+These skills aren't just applicable to learning remotely.
 They work inside and out of the classrom.
     image: /images/staging.svg
     title: Academics
   - type: section_contact